micahcantor/blog/content/blog/thoughts-typed-racket.md

 ### Building on Racket

 Typed Racket builds on the Racket platform through the [#lang feature](https://beautifulracket.com/explainer/lang-line.html).
 This means that Typed Racket code is transformed into plain Racket after type-checking, and therefore can make use of any Racket libraries or interface with existing Racket code.
-Racket is a mature and stable project with excellent documentation and an extensive standard library, and though it may have fewer third-party libraries than other more popular languages, I still think it is a great foundation to build a language on.
+Racket is a mature and stable project with excellent documentation and an extensive standard library, and though it may have fewer third-party libraries than other more popular languages, I still think it's a great foundation to build a language on.

 ### Migration and Interoperability

-With that in mind, converting from Racket to Typed Racket is not very difficult.
+With that in mind, converting from Racket to Typed Racket isn't difficult.
 Essentially all you need to do is change the `#lang` line to `typed/racket` and then add type annotations to function signatures, struct definitions, and a few other places like mutable values.

 The story for typed-untyped interoperability is also good.
 TR comes built-in with typed versions of most (all?) of the standard library.
 Additionally, any untyped code can be imported with the `require/typed` form, where you essentially just need to add type signatures to the data types and functions you import.